Protecting the Privacy of your Personal Information

 An organisation can only transfer personal information to a recipient in a foreign country in circumstances where the information will have appropriate protection.

-9.1.Gordon Medical Centre will only transfer personal information about a patient to someone who is in a foreign country if:
+9.1.Gordon Doctors will only transfer personal information about a patient to someone who is in a foreign country if:

 the patient consents to the transfer; or